Muhallebi: Culinary traditions

 In some Sephardic Jewish homes, malabi, made of milk, cream, starch and sugar and flavoured with either distilled rosewater or orange flower water, is served to break the fast on the Jewish holiday of Yom Kippur.
 It is also eaten at Turkish Jewish weddings to symbolize the sweet life that lies ahead.
 Sephardim serve it on the festival of Shavuot when it is customary to eat dairy food, but according to food historian Gil Marks, the real reason is that the holiday is known in this community as the "feast of roses" and the dessert has a distinct rosy aroma.

 Use in desserts

 Muhallebi is used as a component of many traditional style desserts.

 Selanik tatlısı, attributed to the kitchens of historic Salonica, is made by thickening a basic stovetop muhallebi with eggs and baking it with a sweetened shortcrust pastry.
 The dessert is soaked in simple syrup before serving.
 Also hailing from historic Salonica is muhallebi baklava (similar to the Greek galaktoboureko).

-Tamriyeh is a Palestinian dessert from the city of Nablus, made from a filling of balouza (semolina pudding flavored with rose water) which is then wrapped in a thin sheet of dough, and then fried and topped with powdered sugar and nuts.